At Devonshire Square Physiotherapy we are committed to protecting and respecting your privacy.

 You have the right of access to information held by Devonshire Square Physiotherapy.
 We will endeavour to respond to any such written requests as soon as is reasonably practicable and, in any event, within 30 days for access to records and 21 days to provide a reply to an access to information request.
 (Known as a subject access request SAR).
 An initial copy of your information will be provided at no charge.

-Devonshire Square Physiotherapy will endeavour to ensure that all data held is accurate.
-We ask you notify us of any changes to information held about you, and it is your right to have inaccurate data corrected or erased.
+Devonshire Square Physiotherapy will endeavour to ensure that all data held are accurate.
+We ask you to notify us of any changes to information held about you, and it is your right to have inaccurate data corrected or erased.
 This does not apply where there is a legal requirement to retain records of corrections or mistakes in the interest of all parties to which they apply, and where no alterations can be made to the clinical record.